-A sixteen-year old German antiaircraft-er of the Hitler Youth, Hans Georg Henke, taken prisoner in the city of Hessen, Germany.
+A sixteen-year-old German anti-aircraft soldier of the Hitler Youth, Hans-Georg Henke, taken prisoner in the state of Hessen, Germany.
 He was a member of the Luftwaffe anti-air squad who burst into tears as his world crumbled around him.
-His father died 1938 and his mother in 1944.
-He joined the Luftwaffe to support himself.